metrixware-echoes-tech/puppet-gitolite/README.md

 ### Beginning with gitolite

-The quickest way to get up and running using the gitolite module is to copy your public SSH key in the files folder of this module.
+The quickest way to be up and running using the gitolite module is to copy your public SSH key in the files folder of this module.
 So, you can use this syntax:

 ```puppet